Learning How to Rest

 Conversational release; chat things out with a close friend.
 Emotional rest is about finding ways to express your emotions freely, giving them space whether privately or with a trusted friend, and honoring your emotional needs.
 We spend our lives pushing things down and bottling our feelings up so think of emotional rest as a way of allowing your feelings to be released so you don’t burst!

 Expressive movement; Scream, stamp, dance!
 Self-expression doesn’t need to be neat and tidy, it gets to be messy and fully YOU!
-When you’re angry or frustrated it can feel good to let yourself stamp your feet and scream (into a pillow if worried about your neighbors) and honor how you are feeling.
+When you’re angry or frustrated it can feel good to let yourself stamp your feet and scream (into a pillow if worried about your neighbours) and honour how you are feeling.

 Why do I need Sensory Rest?